What is an Interview?

 Employers may test your knowledge of the company, so research the employer, interviewer, and industry

 - Company website – company size, growth, products & services, target market, locations, HR policies & procedures, news releases, latest accomplishments, annual reports and/or financials, mission/values/goals

-- Google search – the company and the interviewers names to gather some unbiased information
+- Google search and LinkedIn – the company and the interviewers names to gather some unbiased information

 - Your network – people you know who work there or are a customer or a vendor

 - Salary range – industry standard

 - Employer’s competitors – know who their competition is so you can use this information to your advantage during the interview

 STAGE 4: The Day of the Interview

 - Pay extra attention to your grooming and presentation and give yourself extra time to get to the interview for unexpected delays.
 If you are running late call the interviewer and explain why.